 I have given you the correct teaching about baptism in the main chapter of this book.
-However, you will find much (seemingly endless) debate, discussion and disagreement about whether baptism is a required element for salvation.
-The minds of men love to make (false) doctrinal mountains out of molehills, by distorting, diluting and obfuscating the very simple teachings of the Bible.
+However, you will find much (seemingly endless) debate, discussion, and disagreement about whether baptism is a required element for salvation, as well as how it is to be performed.
+The minds of men love to make (false) doctrinal mountains out of molehills by distorting, diluting, and obfuscating the very simple teachings of the Bible.
 Some also falsely teach and perform “infant” baptism and baptism by “sprinkling.”
 Neither is in agreement with Scripture.

 Some Christian churches and groups falsely teach that baptism is not a required element of salvation, that it is a “good work” done by man.
-They then build that incorrect position up into a dispute of monumental and biblical (pun intended) proportions.
+They then build that incorrect position into a dispute of monumental and biblical proportions (pun intended).
 In fact, arguments over this one simple teaching of the Bible have led to serious and seemingly endless divisions within the church, and hundreds of books have been written to defend whatever doctrine a particular group thought was right.
 Amazing the folly of man, yes?
-But we are called to stand firm in the faith that was handed down once for all time in Scripture, and not be deceived by the doctrines invented by man.
-Because baptism is such a fundamental and important part of the gospel message and the plan of redemption/salvation for a Christian, I want to go into this subject in some detail.
+But we are called to “contend earnestly for the faith that was once for all time handed down to the saints” in Scripture and not be deceived by the doctrines or “traditions” conjured up by man.
+Because baptism is such a fundamental and important part of the gospel message and the plan of redemption/salvation for a Christian, I, therefore, want to go into this subject in some detail.

 Some of the reasons various groups give as to why baptism is not a required element of salvation are listed below, along with my response:

-- The second half of Mark 16:16 doesn’t mention baptism: This claim basically says that since the first half Mark 16:16 mentions baptism but the second half doesn’t, it therefore is not a required element of salvation.
-In response, I say please use logic and common sense: there is no need to mention baptism (or repentance, confession, obedience, perseverance, etc.) in the second part of the verse, because without faith one is condemned regardless of whether one is dunked in water or not, so it would be completely redundant to mention it in this part of the verse – it is simply not needed.
-Furthermore, if one adopts their (wrong) logic, one must also say that since the first part of Mark 16:16 doesn’t mention repentance, that repentance therefore isn’t required for salvation either!
+- The second half of Mark 16:16 doesn’t mention baptism: This claim asserts that since the first half of Mark 16:16 mentions baptism but the second half doesn’t; therefore, baptism is not a required element of salvation.
+In response, I say, please use logic and common sense: there is no need to mention baptism (or repentance, confession, obedience, perseverance, etc.) in the second part of the verse because without faith, one is condemned regardless of whether one is dunked in water or not, so it would be completely redundant to mention it in this part of the verse – it is simply not needed.
+Wayne Jackson writes : “After introducing the person who ‘believes not,’ why in the name of common sense would it be necessary for the Lord to list additional items of rebellion, in order to emphasize the unbeliever’s state of condemnation?”
+Furthermore, if one adopts their (wrong) logic, one must also say that since the first part of Mark 16:16 doesn’t mention repentance, that repentance, therefore, isn’t required for salvation either!
 I think (and hope) no clear-thinking Christian will adopt that position.
 As you can see, they are using different (and inconsistent) rules of logic for the two parts of Mark 16:16.
-When you point this out to those who deny baptism on this basis, they don’t seem to see their error in logic and resulting inconsistency.
-Even beyond the simple logic error, one must consider the sum total of what Scripture teaches on any particular subject in order to arrive at truth and correct doctrine.
-It is true that various verses call out and stress certain elements of salvation at times for various reasons, but you cannot create a gospel doctrine that agrees with some verses and contradicts with others – your doctrine must harmonize true across all of Scripture, for Scripture is 100% correct and never contradicts itself.
-No matter what you think or believe, if it contracts even so much as one single clear and unambiguous verse of Scripture, it is not Scripture which is wrong, it is your interpretation that is wrong.
-This is one of the most common causes of doctrinal errors.
+When you point this out to those who deny baptism on this basis, they don’t seem to be able to see their error in logic and resulting inconsistency.
+Even beyond the simple logic error, one must consider the sum total of what Scripture teaches on any particular subject in order to arrive at truth and correct doctrine (Psalm 119:160).
+It is true that various verses call out and stress certain elements of salvation at times for various reasons, but you cannot create a gospel doctrine that agrees with some verses and contradicts others – your doctrine must harmonize true across all of Scripture, for Scripture is 100% correct and never contradicts itself.
+No matter what you think or believe, if it contracts even so much as one single clear and unambiguous verse of Scripture, it is not Scripture that is wrong; it is your interpretation that is wrong.
+This is one of the most common causes of false teachings.

-- The Cornelius conversion (Acts 10:1-23): The claim made here is that since Cornelius et. al. received the Holy Spirit before they were baptized, this also applies to all believers today, and therefore baptism isn’t required for salvation (or to receive the Holy Spirit).
+- The Cornelius conversion (Acts 10:1-23): The claim made here is that since Cornelius et al. received the Holy Spirit before they were baptized, this also applies to all believers today, and therefore baptism isn’t required for salvation (or to receive the Holy Spirit).
 What this fails to recognize is that the Cornelius conversion was a special case – it signified the expansion of the gospel message to the gentiles.
-The Spirit was given here in this Cornelius case first as a sign to Peter that salvation is now also to the gentiles.
-Without such a sign, Peter (et. al.) was not going to go to the gentiles, so this event was a special and unique confirmation by the Spirit and recorded for us in Scripture.
+In this Cornelius case, the Spirit was specifically given here as a sign to Peter that salvation is now also to the gentiles.
+Without such a sign, Peter (et al.) would not have started giving the gospel to the gentiles, so this event was a special and unique confirmation by the Spirit and recorded for us in Scripture.

 - Paul did not go to baptize, so baptism isn’t required: This is a generalization from 1 Corinthians 1:14-16 that isn’t warranted in Scripture or supported by logic.
-The context of those verses is in relation to a problem that some in Corinth were being puffed up (proud) because they were baptized by the great apostle Paul, and hence felt superior to others – they were unduly identifying with Paul instead of with the gospel as a whole and with Christ.
-What Paul is trying to get across here is that it is the gospel message itself that is important (including baptism!), not the particular person who happens to dunk you into the water!
+The context of those verses is concerning a problem that some in Corinth were being puffed up (proud) because they were baptized by the great apostle Paul and hence felt superior to others – they were unduly identifying with Paul instead of with the gospel as a whole and with Christ.
+What Paul is trying to get across here is that it is the gospel message itself that is important (including baptism!), not the particular person who happens to immerse you in the water!
 Nothing about this section of Scripture contradicts or denies the very clear and unambiguous teachings on baptism given elsewhere.
-Even further, let’s press this false interpretation to the ultimate pinnacle: In exactly similar fashion in John 4:1-2 it is noted that Jesus Himself didn’t personally baptize anyone (His disciples did), so by way of analogy one would have to conclude that by John 4:1-2 baptism isn’t necessary either – despite Jesus clear teaching to the contrary!
+Even further, let’s press this false interpretation to the ultimate pinnacle: In exactly similar fashion in John 4:1-2, it is noted that Jesus Himself didn’t personally baptize anyone (His disciples did), so by way of analogy, one would have to conclude that by John 4:1-2 baptism isn’t necessary either – despite Jesus clear teaching to the contrary!
 Once again, it is the pride of man which is in focus here, not whether baptism is required.
-Please think about this using yourself as a test case – imagine if you were personally baptized by Jesus Himself, do you not see how pride could result?
+Please think about this using yourself as a test case – imagine if Jesus personally baptized you Himself, do you not see how pride could result and that you might feel superior to others, even other brothers and sisters in Christ?
 I do!
-That is the message of both passages of Scripture.
+That is the point being made here in both passages of Scripture.
 These verses have nothing whatsoever to do with the removal of baptism as a required element for salvation.
-Jesus, and Paul, wanted to avoid pride resulting from an association with who (or Who) did the dunking…that is all.
+Jesus, and Paul, wanted to avoid pride resulting from an association with who (or Who) did the baptismal immersion…that is all.

-- The deserted island (or middle of a desert) straw-man argument: Some make the argument: Since a person stranded on a deserted island (or in the middle of a desert without water) can’t be baptized, it therefore is not required for salvation (by anyone).
-This argument doesn’t really need a response, as it’s completely ridiculous, spurious and does absolutely nothing to defend their teaching.
+- The deserted island (or middle of a desert) straw-man argument: Some make the argument: Since a person stranded on a deserted island (or in the middle of a desert without water) can’t be baptized; therefore, baptism is not required for salvation by anyone.
+This argument doesn’t really need a response, as it’s completely ridiculous, spurious, and does absolutely nothing to defend their teaching.
 However, if you find yourself in one of those locations and accept Christ there, rest assured that Christ will find a way to allow you to be saved properly.
 Franky, I’m surprised they don’t also argue: “What if you are on the moon and accept Christ?” as a proof case against baptism.
-Instead of worrying about a hypothetical fictional case that applies to literally no one, focus should be on the clear Scriptures that do apply.
+Instead of worrying about a hypothetical fictional case that applies to literally no one, the focus should be on the clear Scriptures that do apply to you.

-The bottom line (in truth) is: if you’ve just believed, repented and confessed Christ, get baptized as soon as possible by immersion for the forgiveness of sins!
+The bottom line (in truth) is: if you’ve just believed, repented, and confessed Christ, get baptized as soon as possible by immersion for the forgiveness of sins!
 It’s just that simple.
 There’s no valid excuse not to be baptized or to keep putting it off.
-Scripture commands believers to be baptized by immersion in water, so get baptized as soon as you are able to.
-And according to Scripture, you are not born again until you are baptized.
-Scripture speaks very simply, explicitly and plainly for itself regarding baptism.
+Scripture speaks very simply, explicitly, and plainly for itself regarding baptism.

 Wayne Jackson also writes on the topic of baptism: